kibook/s1kd-tools/tools/s1kd-instance/README.md

 If the -S (--no-source-ident) option is used, neither the `<sourceDmIdent>` or `<sourcePmIdent>` elements are added.
-If the -3 (--no-repository-ident) option is used, no &lt;repositorySourceDmIdent&gt; elements will be added.
+If the -3 (--no-repository-ident) option is used, no `<repositorySourceDmIdent>` elements will be added.
 These options can be useful when this tool is not used to make an "instance" per se, but more generally to make a module based on an existing module.

 Removing/simplifying/pruning applicability annotations
 ------------------------------------------------------